zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 ## 6. Searches

 ### 6.1 Important Searches
-* As mentioned above, we allow integrations to set a maximum of three searches as ‘Important’ via the [Visibility Option](https://platform.zapier.com/docs/actions#how-to-add-a-new-action-to-a-zapier-integration) in the Visual Builder or the basic [display schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#basicdisplayschema) via the CLI.
+We allow integrations to set a maximum of three searches as ‘Important’ via the [Visibility Option](https://platform.zapier.com/docs/actions#how-to-add-a-new-action-to-a-zapier-integration) in the Visual Builder or the basic [display schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#basicdisplayschema) via the CLI.
 If you have three or less searches, generally you should set them all as ‘Important’.
-Important searches are displayed first to users in thee Zap Editor, while non-important ones will be collapsed under a ‘Show More’ link.

 ### 6.2 Find or Create
 Search actions can optionally create items if nothing is found in the search.
 If your integration has a ‘Create-or-Update’ action, please implement a ‘Find-or-Create Search’ with an ‘Update’ action versus a ‘Search’ with a ‘Create-or-Update’ action or a standalone ‘Create-or-Update’ action.